-2.1 We have acted in consultation with our higher risk suppliers, specifically facilities suppliers / property services, IT suppliers and our education agents, in preparing this statement by issuing questionnaires to, and gathering information from and regarding, those suppliers and education agents.
+2.1 In preparing this statement, we engaged each of the reporting entities covered by this statement and consulted the entities we own or control (see section 1.5 above).
+We have also acted in consultation with our higher risk suppliers, IT suppliers and our education agents, in preparing this statement by issuing questionnaires to, and gathering information from, those suppliers and education agents.